Let’s deep dive into The GIST, a newsletter with over 650,000 subscribers

 Incorporating sponsored content into your newsletter is a significant decision.

 If you choose to do so, you may need to consider whether you want to edit the copy provided by the brands.
-This decision can sometimes feel like treading the line between integrity and .
+This decision can sometimes feel like treading the line between editorial integrity and advertising.

 Different news organizations have varying perspectives on this matter.
 Some draw a clear line between sponsored content and news, ensuring they don’t blur the lines.